Ali Velshi: MSNBC and NBC

 Velshi joined MSNBC in October 2016, with additional duties at MSNBC's parent news division, NBC News, for which he serves as Business Correspondent.

-Velshi initially co-anchored the 1:00 PM ET MSNBC news program Velshi & Ruhle with Stephanie Ruhle, as well as having his own 3:00 PM ET news program MSNBC Live with Ali Velshi.
+Velshi initially co-anchored the 1:00 pm ET MSNBC news program Velshi & Ruhle with Stephanie Ruhle, as well as having his own 3:00 PM ET news program MSNBC Live with Ali Velshi.
 Velshi was also appointed as the fill-in host of The Last Word with Lawrence O'Donnell on Friday edition.

-However, in December 2019, Velshi was moved to weekend mornings with his own show called simply Velshi, a 2-hour solo act.
+However, in December 2019, Velshi was moved to weekend mornings with his own show called Velshi, a 3-hour solo act.
 He continues to substitute for other hosts in the weekday evening lineups.

 Writings

 Velshi is represented by the New York literary agency N.S.
 Bienstock and by speaking agency Greater Talent Network.
 His first book, Gimme My Money Back: Your Guide to Beating the Financial Crisis, was published on January 2, 2009.
 His second book, How to Speak Money: The Language & Knowledge You Need Now, co-authored by longtime friend and co-anchor Christine Romans, was released by John Wiley & Sons in November 2011.
-Velshi has written monthly columns for both Money and Delta Sky magazine.

 Awards and recognition

 In 2010, Velshi was awarded the Queen's University Alumni Achievement Award; the highest award given to Queen's University alumni.
-Also in 2010, Velshi's in-depth reporting for CNN's "How the Wheels Came Off" about the near collapse of the U.S. Auto Industry was honored with a National Headliner Award for Business & Consumer Reporting.
+Also in 2010, Velshi's in-depth reporting for CNN's "How the Wheels Came Off" about the near collapse of the U.S. Auto Industry was honoured with a National Headliner Award for Business & Consumer Reporting.
 Velshi anchored CNN's global breaking news coverage of an attempted terror attack on a Delta flight into Detroit on Christmas Day 2009, for which CNN was nominated for a 2010 Emmy award.
 Velshi was nominated for two additional News & Documentary Emmy awards in 2015 for his contributions at Al Jazeera, including coverage of low wages paid to disabled American workers and a scandal involving red-light cameras in Chicago.
-In 2017, Velshi was named an honorary "Canada 150" Ambassador to help promote activities and events marking the 150th anniversary of Canada's Confederation.
-Velshi was named a Poynter Fellow in Journalism at Yale University and accordingly participated in a conversation with students, faculty, and members of the community at Yale University's Jonathan Edwards College in 2017.
-Also in 2017, Velshi delivered a TEDx talk entitled "How Fake News Grows in a Post Fact World."